Global Rally Slows, But Optimism Over Vaccine Remains High

 Still, optimism remains across markets.

-The yield on the 10-year Treasury ticked down to 0.94% from 0.95% late Monday, but it's still close to its highest level since March.
-Benchmark U.S. crude oil rose 2.4% to $41.27 per barrel amid hopes a stronger economy will burn more fuel.
-Brent crude, the international standard, rose 2% to $43.25 per barrel.
+The yield on the 10-year Treasury held steady at 0.95%, but it's still close to its highest level since March.
+Benchmark U.S. crude oil rose 2.3% to $41.21 per barrel amid hopes a stronger economy will burn more fuel.
+Brent crude, the international standard, rose 2.5% to $43.36 per barrel.

 AP Business Writer Joe McDonald contributed.